segmentio/segment-docs/src/connections/destinations/catalog/amazon-lambda/index.md

 While setting up the new role, add the policy you created in the previous step.

 Finish with any other setup items you may want (like `tags`).
-Once that’s complete, search for and click on your new roles from the [IAM home](https://console.aws.amazon.com/iam/home#/home).
+Once that's complete, search for and click on your new roles from the [IAM home](https://console.aws.amazon.com/iam/home#/home).

 Select the "Trust Relationships" tab, then click the "Edit trust relationship" button.